-[Related Article: Is the CRS Designation Worth It? + CRS Member of the Year Interview]
+Is the CRS Designation Worth It? + CRS Member of the Year Interview

 Where to get an MRP designation: National Association of Realtors

-What Is the MRP Designation & Who Is Awarded It?
+What Is the MRP Designation & Who Is Eligible?

 What Does It Take to Get an MRP Designation?

-In order to be a Military Relocation Professional, you must be a member in good standing with the National Association of Realtors.
-Since the only other work required for an MRP designation is viewing two webinars (available on YouTube), this is an easy designation to acquire.
+To be a Military Relocation Professional, you must be a member in good standing with NAR.
+Since the only other work required for an MRP designation is light course work and two webinars, this is an easy designation to acquire.

 Is the MRP Designation Worth It?

 If you live in a military community, this designation is a must-have.
-Military buyers and sellers gravitate towards real estate agents with qualifications uniquely suited to their specific needs, and this designation will get you into that buying and selling loop.
+Military buyers and sellers gravitate toward real estate agents with qualifications uniquely suited to their specific needs.
+The MRP will get you into that buying and selling loop.

-One qualifier here: The MRP designation tends to be most effective with agents who are relatively experienced.
-If you’re a new agent and don’t have many transactions under your belt, this designation probably won’t help as much.
+One qualifier here: The MRP designation tends to be most effective for relatively experienced agents.
+If you’re a new agent and don’t have many transactions under your belt, this designation probably won’t help much.

-Best for: Real estate agents who spend more than 50% of their working hours servicing seller clients, or agents who are working in a very competitive market and want a leg up on their competition
+Best for: Agents who spend more than 50% of their working hours servicing seller clients

-Cost: $350 for application and class fees plus $99 a year in order to maintain the designation status
+Cost: Around $350 for application and class fees, plus $99 a year to maintain the designation

-Where to get an SRS designation: National Association of Realtors’ Center for Realtor Development
+Where to get an SRS designation: NAR’s Center for Realtor Development

-What Is the SRS Designation & Who Is Awarded it?
+What Is the SRS Designation & Who Is Eligible?

-The SRS designation is another premier credential for seller representation, similar to a Certified Residential Specialist.
-An SRS designation is awarded by the National Association of Realtors, and is given in recognition of elevated professional standards, personal excellence, and a demonstrative record of success representing sellers across a local market.
+The SRS designation is another premier credential for seller representatives, similar to a Certified Residential Specialist.
+NAR awards an SRS designation in recognition of elevated professional standards, personal excellence, and a demonstrated record of success representing sellers across a local market.

-The SRS designation is one of the few that will actually appear on your NRDS record in the national real estate database.
-It is a signal to your clients and prospects that you are recognized by the largest professional trade organization in the country for your excellence as a listing agent.
+The SRS designation is one of the few that will actually appear on your National Realtor Database System record and shows that you are recognized by the largest professional trade organization in the country for your excellence as a listing agent.

 What Does It Take to Get an SRS Designation?

-In order to apply for an SRS designation, a real estate agent must be a member in good standing with the National Association of Realtors as well as completed three or more transactions as a seller’s agent.
+To apply for an SRS designation, a real estate agent must be a member in good standing with NAR and have completed three or more transactions as a seller’s agent.

 If you meet the volume and NAR requirements, you must also complete a general SRS certification course (about eight hours of classwork) and an elective course (between four and eight hours of classwork).